WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-05-30-azure-static-web-apps.md

   </p>
 </div>

-Click on GitHub Action runs and you will be redirected to the Action inside your Github repository.
+Click on GitHub Action runs and you will be redirected to the Action inside your GitHub repository.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/05/The-Git-Action-is-building-your-application.jpg"><img loading="lazy" src="/assets/img/posts/2020/05/The-Git-Action-is-building-your-application.jpg" alt="The Git Action is building your application" /></a>